 Clients are served without regard to race, colour, religion, creed, national origin, age, ability, gender identity, sexual orientation, lifestyle, or other arbitrary circumstances.

-Yes.
+Yes, pregnancy care centres are legitimate charities.
 The Canada Revenue Agency states that:

 Registered charities are charitable organizations, public foundations, or private foundations that are created and resident in Canada.
 They must use their resources for charitable activities and have charitable purposes that fall into one or more of the following categories: The relief of poverty, the advancement of education, the advancement of religion, or other purposes that benefit the community.[1]